-My friends and colleagues always come to me when they’ve got a question about random things.
+My friends always come to me when they’ve got a question about random things.
 And not without reason.
 They all know that I always have a ‘fun fact’ to tell them: honestly I know the most random things about everything.

-Most of my stories, nowadays, involve one of my travels.
+Most of my stories, nowadays, involve my travels.
 Which I get, is probably extremely annoying for people who don’t like to travel, but I can’t help it: I create memories by traveling, and above all: I create stories abroad.

 I DREAM A LOT Creating stories has always been me.
 I am a dreamer, a total dreamer.
-To be honest, I can’t even remember most of my schooldays from age 4 to 10, because I was always in my ‘own’ world – never paying attention to anything around me.
+To be honest, I can’t even remember most of my schooldays from age 4 to 10, because I was always dreaming in my ‘own’ world – never paying attention to anything around me.
 That didn’t change much in high school though, but the dreaming got replaced by more talking at that point – so that kinda took my focus away from class.

 I can dream the most crazy things.
 My creativity has no boundaries, even though I say so myself.
 I can think about anything to everything, and for the most part of my life I WANT to do everything.

 I can dream vividly, I can dream entrepreneurial, I can dream about ‘what if’ and ‘how about’.
 I can dream about anything really, but mostly I like to dream about goals and make them reality.

 I WRITE A LOT Ever since I can remember I’ve been writing stories.
 And ever since I remember I wanted to study journalism or something similar.
 When I was little, I used to write ‘news’-articles after seeing the news my parents just watched.
 I started writing a new novel, almost every day, too.
 But nope, my books still aren’t for sale – not even finished, actually.